josnelihurt/learning-cuda/README.md

 Right now only grayscale but the pipeline supports chaining filters.
 You can drag and drop to reorder them.
 Might add blur or edge detection later if I feel like it.

-## Issues
+## Known issues

-- Sometimes Caddy doesn't stop cleanly, have to `pkill` it
+- Caddy sometimes doesn't stop cleanly, use `pkill caddy`
-- Camera permission on Linux needs your user in `video` group
+- Camera needs user in `video` group on Linux
-- SSL cert warnings if you didn't run setup script
+- SSL cert warnings if you skip setup script
-- Toast notifications are kinda big but I like them

-## Todo maybe
+## Roadmap

-- [ ] Blur filter
+- Blur filter (Gaussian)
-- [ ] Edge detection (Sobel?)
+- Edge detection (Sobel)
-- [ ] Maybe try OpenCL instead of CUDA
+- Try OpenCL as alternative to CUDA
-- [ ] Better error handling when GPU isn't available
+- Better GPU unavailable handling
-- [ ] Docker setup
+- Docker container

 ## Notes

-This started as a weekend project to learn CUDA and turned into... this.
-Code quality is mixed - some parts are clean, others not so much.
-Feel free to use it if you want but no guarantees.

-The CGO part was actually harder than the CUDA part tbh.
+Weekend project that grew.
+Code quality varies.
+CGO was harder than CUDA.